Voxel-Fox-Ltd/VoxelBotUtils/docs/interactions-howto.rst

 Responding to an Interaction
 ------------------------------------------

 Interactions need to be responded to, or it shows as "this interaction has failed" in the Discord UI.
-The Discord API supports a few ways of responding, but there are two ways built into VBU:
+The Discord API supports a few ways of responding:

+* :code:`defer` an interaction, which gives a "processing" message, and respond later.
-* :code:`ack` an interaction, and respond later.
+* :code:`defer_update` an interaction, which doesn't give a processing message, and respond later.
+This is only available on components.
 * :code:`respond` to an interaction, and receive no :class:`discord.Message` object back.

 Using the :func:`respond` method will send a type 4 response in the backend, which means that you're unable to receive a message object back from the API, but it does allow you to give responses without showing the loading symbol - a use case for this could be an ephemeral message saying "you can't use this button" or suchlike.

-The respond method is functionally identical to using :code:`wait=False` on the response's :code:`send` method.

 Slash Commands
 ------------------------------------------